Hello! Who are you? And tell us a little bit more about your diabetes.

 Many people say that we have diabetes because we did not take care of what we were eating.
 Type 1 diabetes has nothing to do with how you lived before, what you were doing or eating.

-The best advice I can give is that you can still have a good life, but it is you that can only make that happen, no one else.
-It is going to be a lifestyle where you are going to learn about yourself.
+The best advice I can give is that you can still have a good life, but you can only make that happen; no one else can.
+It will be a lifestyle where you learn about yourself.
 You are as good as a nondiabetic person.

 What would you ask the other diabetics?

-What do you want to see for the next step we are going to take to win the struggle against diabetes?
+What do you want to see for the next step we will take to win the struggle against diabetes?

 About the Author